publicdocs/uscode/assets/md/titles/usc28/us/usc/t28/ptII/ch40/m__us_usc_t28_s594.md

         (3)  __Publication of reports__  __.—__

-        At the request of an independent counsel, the Public Printer shall cause to be printed any report previously released to the public under paragraph (2).
-The independent counsel shall certify the number of copies necessary for the public, and the Public Printer shall place the cost of the required number to the debit of such independent counsel.
+        At the request of an independent counsel, the Director of the Government Publishing Office shall cause to be printed any report previously released to the public under paragraph (2).
+The independent counsel shall certify the number of copies necessary for the public, and the Director of the Government Publishing Office shall place the cost of the required number to the debit of such independent counsel.
 Additional copies shall be made available to the public through the depository library program and Superintendent of Documents sales program pursuant to sections 1702 and 1903 of title 44.

     (i)  __Independence From Department of Justice__  __.—__